 - Playwright must be Black.

 - Monologues must be set in Appalachia.
-(See link below for list of qualifying states/counties as defined by the Appalachian Regional Commission)
+(Click Here list of qualifying states/counties as defined by the Appalachian Regional Commission)

 - Monologues must be unpublished and not have had a professional production.